 Don’t be paranoid about it, but please do educate yourself on the symptoms of preeclampsia.
-I’ve had SO many readers affected by it, which is why we are a proud sponsor of the Promise Walk for Preeclampsia 🙂
+I’ve had SO many readers affected by it, more than any other topic we cover.

 Preeclampsia is the most common of the gnarly pregnancy complications — and it can affect both mother and her unborn baby:

 According to the CDC, preeclampsia affects about 4% of pregnancies (dang! — that’s 1 in 25 pregnancies), and experts are worried about rising rates just in the last few decades.
 Because preeclampsia can come on very suddenly, you should be familiar with the symptoms.

 Should it happen to you, you’ll know what to do!